geneontology/geneontology.github.io/_docs/guide-go-evidence-codes.md

 A [GO annotation](/docs/go-annotations/) is a statement about the function of a particular gene.
 Each annotation includes an evidence code to indicate how the annotation to a particular term is supported.

-Manually-assigned evidence codes fall into six general categories:
+Evidence codes fall into six general categories:
 * experimental evidence
 * phylogenetic evidence
 * computational evidence